YOU WON’T HEAR A THING! YOU’LL HEAR EVERYTHING!

 (Studio 1)

-At the center of Studio 1 is a scaled-down version of Part 1 of John Cage’s Organ²/ASLSP for solo organ that will last the duration of the event (6 hours and 39 minutes).
-Attendants will change the pitches using a stopwatch according to a precise timetable calculated from Cage’s graphic score.
+At the center of Studio 1 is a scaled-down version of Part 1 of John Cage’s Organ²/ASLSP for solo organ that spans the duration of the event (6 hours and 39 minutes).
+Organ attendants will change the pitches using a stopwatch according to a precise timetable calculated from Cage’s graphic score.
 There are 122 actions in total.
 There have been many performances of different durations of this infamous work but the most famous one, called the Halberstadt Event, was started on May 9, 2001 in Halberstadt, Germany and is scheduled to conclude after 639 years on September 4, 2640.
 The last action occurred earlier this year on February 5, 2024 and the next action is scheduled on August 5, 2026.

 John Cage listening to a snow globe.